Qualifying as an insolvency practitioner

 To become a licensed insolvency practitioner, you must first pass the Joint Insolvency Examination Board (JIEB) exams.

 About the JIEB exams

 The JIEB exams are held once a year, usually in November.
-From the 2018 sitting onwards there will be two papers:
+There are two papers:

 - Corporate insolvency